AndreasPapandreou/3D_environment_percpeption/README.md

 ![alt text](https://github.com/AndreasPapandreou/3D_environment_percpeption/blob/master/res/pipeline_partb.jpg?raw=true)

 ## Results ##
+Many experiments have been conducted using a variety of environments with multiple weather conditions.
+Synthetic data were utilized from the **CARLA** simulator and real data from the dataset of **Lyft**.
 Check the video from here https://www.dropbox.com/s/7cmplaw6vdsreyd/demo.mp4?dl=0.

 ## How do I get set up? ##